Braden Medicare Insurance' Top 10 Most Frequently Asked Questions About Medicare

 You can take advantage of your initial enrollment window as early as three months before you turn 65.
 For those on disability, your Initial Enrollment Period window will begin after receiving Social Security for 24 months, and then again when you turn 65.

 If you missed your Initial Enrollment Period 7-month window for one reason or another, you could still enroll during the GEP (General Enrollment Period).
-Keep in mind, that if you enroll during the annual GEP, your Medicare will not start until July 1st.
+Keep in mind that if you enroll during the annual GEP, your Medicare will not start until July 1st.

 WHO QUALIFIES FOR AUTOMATIC ENROLLMENT INTO MEDICARE?

 You qualify for automatic enrollment if you’re collecting Social Security benefits.
 You should receive your Medicare card about three months before your 65th birthday.
-If you’re not collecting Social Security by the time you age into Medicare at 65, you’ll need to actively enroll yourself and if you have Railroad Retirement Board disability for at least 24 months.
+If you’re not collecting Social Security by the time you age into Medicare at 65, you’ll need to enroll yourself, and if you have Railroad Retirement Board disability for at least 24 months.

 WHAT HAPPENS IF I MISS MY INITIAL ENROLLMENT PERIOD (IEP)?